 The hotel is steps away from the beach.
 All rooms have a view of the ocean.
 The staff is most accommodating and cheerful to interact with.
-Have stayed here multiple times over past 2 years.
-Only issue is the poor Wi-Fi seemingly on all floors, and you have to re-connect every day.
+Have stayed here multiple times over the past 2 years.
+The only issue is the poor Wi-Fi seemingly on all floors, and you have to re-connect every day.

 Great views and wonderful service.

-Nice rooms with great views of beach.
-Pool was very nice.
-Sandy at front desk was wonderful and very helpful.
+Nice rooms with great views of the beach.
+The pool was very nice.
+Sandy at the front desk was wonderful and very helpful.
 Other than that, a very clean hotel.